 Here's another old photo that shows a geometric style floor pattern, plus a classic farmhouse style porcelain sink that weighed in at over 150 pounds!

 This set up is efficient, in that the cook can sit while cutting vegetables and doing dishes, rather than hunching over a sink in heels.
-I wish I had this in my kitchen, minus the radiator, of course.
+I wish I had this in my kitchen, minus the radiator.

 Here's an adorable, modern take on that same idea.

-The charming sink skirt hides the pluming and possibly the garbage can.
+The charming sink skirt hides the pluming and maybe even the garbage can.
 Notice the marble counter tops and classic white cabinets; both will never go out of style.

-Honestly, as cute as old porcelain sinks are, I would never want to have one again.
-They chip, scratch, and absorb stains easily.
-Stainless steel is the way to go in my opinion.
+Honestly, as charming as old porcelain sinks are, I would never want to have one again.
+They chip, scratch, and absorb stains way too easily.
+Stainless steel is the way to go, in my opinion.